‘How does ghostwriting work?’ ‘How do you ghostwrite a book?’

 I can also go back and listen to any conversation again to pick up any nuances that might not be in the transcription.

-It’s the next best thing to talking in person, and also means I can write stories for people all over the world.
+Video (I use Zoom) is the next best thing to talking in person, and also means I can write stories for people all over the world.
 You gotta love technology!

 2. Use Background Material